+We render gratitude to all the participants who took part in this work to ensure that this work reach this level.
 We are grateful to all the lecturers of the Department of Reproductive Health and the administration catholic university of central Africa for imparting in me knowledge and skills which were applied in conducting this research.

 Table 1: demographics; marital status and partner statutes

 Table 2: sources of information on SRH and contraceptive use

 Table 3: knowledge of information on sexual and reproductive health (SRH)

 Table 4: factors associated with adolescent school girl's pregnancy